MF Varsovia

+MF Varsovia is a ro-pax ferry built in 2024 by Cantieri Navale di Visentini, Donada, Italy.
+Varsovia operates between Poland and Sweden for POLSCA Baltic Ferries.

 Construction and career

 Varsovia was delivered on 1 July 2024 to Visentini Cantieri Navale Srl, Porto Viro, Italy.
 Out-chartered to Polferries.
-Sailed under Cyprus flag with home port Limassol July 11, 2024.
+At the time she was the largest vessel in their fleet.
+She sailed under Cyprus flag with home port Limassol July 11, 2024.
 Varsovia departed from Venice for Ystad on July 22 and arrived at Ystad on July 27.
 Departed a few hours later for Świnoujście.
 Varsovia replaced MF Cracovia and MF Baltivia on Świnoujście - Ystad route.
 On 18 January 2025 MF Varsovia hosted Polish Ferry Fans Meeting organised by Bartosz Bagiński, Fan Club Leader.
 During the Ferry Shipping Summit event, Varsovia was awarded the Ro-Pax of the year award.
+In 2026, Varsovia continued sailing the Świnoujście - Ystad route with Polferries' successor POLSCA.
+She received the POLSCA livery in June 2026.

+Characteristics

+Varsovia has a gross tonnage of almost 42000, making her second-largest in the POLSCA fleet after the Jantar Unity-class.
+At 216 metres she is the longest ship in the fleet.
+She can accommodate 936 passengers and 2875 lane meters of freight.